mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''

-When a monitor completes a successful check against a server, it MUST mark the connection pool for that server as "ready", and it MUST do while holding the lock to the TopologyDescription.
+When a monitor completes a successful check against a server, it MUST mark the connection pool for that server as "ready", and doing so MUST be synchronized with the update to the topology (e.g. by marking the pool as ready in onServerDescriptionChanged).
 This is required to ensure a server does not get selected while its pool is still paused.
 See the `Connection Pool`_ definition in the CMAP specification for more details on marking the pool as "ready".

 Error handling
 ''''''''''''''